DennyTX/AnimatedDecoupler/README.md

 AnimatedDecouplers
 ==================

-It just add an animation possibility BEFORE decoupling.
+This just adds possibility  to play animation BEFORE decoupling.
 Also, it can catch following:
 event (Right mouse click and select item from context menu), from action (predefined action group), and while staging.